 Mouth ulcers can also be a symptom of mouth cancer, so for this reason, if your ulcers have not disappeared within three weeks it is important that you consult your dentist for guidance on how to best manage your symptoms.

 Do you experience mouth ulcers from high-street toothpastes?
 Has changing to an SLS-free toothpaste helped?
-Let us know by using #GreenYourRoutine on social, or leave us a comment below.
+Let us know @GreenPeopleUK on social.